jdonaldson/promhx/Readme.md

 * You can specify a "then" callback on one or more promise values.
 * Callback functions are typed according to the values that the promises contain.
-* Errors are propogated through the promise chain.
+* Errors are propagated through the promise chain.

 Promhx has the following behavior: